-normation Settings
+nformation Settings

 Device Name

 moxa

 4 / 64

 Location

 0 / 25

 Description

 0 / 25

 Contact Information

 0/25

 APPLY

-UI Setting Description Valid Range Default Value Device Name Location Specify a name for the device.
-This helps you differentiate between the roles or applications of different devices. to 64 characters characters: a-z, A-Z, 0-9 special characters: The device name cannot start with-(dash) and cannot end with-(dash). to 255 characters moxa N/A helps you differentiate between different locations or sites for different devices. characters: a-z, A-Z, 0-9 special characters: ~ ! @ # \$ % ^ & () { } [] <> + - > \:; , . / Description Specify a description for the device.
+UI Setting Description Valid Range Default Value Device Name Specify a name for the device.
+This helps you differentiate between the roles or applications of different devices. to 64 characters characters: a-z, A-Z, 0-9 special characters: The device name cannot start with-(dash) and cannot end with-(dash). moxa Location Specify a location for the device.
+This helps you differentiate between different locations or sites for different devices.
+0 to 255 characters characters: a-z, A-Z, 0-9 special characters: >! @ # \$ % ^ & () { } [] <> + - = \:;,./ N/A Description Specify a description for the device.
 This helps you keep a more detailed description of the device.
 0 to 255 characters N/A Contact Information Specify the contact information of the person in charge of the device.
 You can enter information such as an email address or telephone number for a person to contact if problems occur.
 0 to 255 characters N/A